Municipal Grant Program

 Cultural Grants: Financial assistance to non-profit organizations specifically involved with enriching and improving the cultural life and experiences of residents of the City and/or the area.

-The City of Lake Oswego is now taking these grant applications from non-profit organizations.
-The grant recipients will be determined by committee in the Spring of 2020 for funding for the fiscal year beginning July 1, 2020.
-To receive consideration, applications need to be submitted by 5 p.m. on February 17, 2020.
+The City of Lake Oswego is taking these grant applications from non-profit organizations beginning January 15.
+The grant recipients will be determined by committee in the Spring of 2021 for funding for the fiscal year beginning July 1, 2021.
+To receive consideration, applications need to be submitted by 5 pm on March 15, 2021.

 You may email your application and supporting information to firstname.lastname@example.org or submit your application by mail to: